faceyspacey/jest-storybook-facade/README.md

     const tree = renderer.create(element).toJSON()

     expect(tree).toMatchSnapshot()
-    return element // will become storybook, yay!
+    return element // will become a story in Storybook, yay!
   })

   it('does something', () => {
     const value = myFunction(1, 2)
     expect(value).toEqual(3)
-    // if you don't return anything, no storybook is displayed })
+    // if you don't return anything, no story is displayed })
 })
 ```